Jos Buttler: 2020

-Before the suspension of International Cricket in March, Buttler was part of the England side which beat South Africa in a 3 match T20 series, 2–1.
+Before the suspension of International Cricket in March, Buttler was part of the England team which beat South Africa in a 3 match T20 series, 2–1.
 Buttler scored 55 in the final match aiding a large England total and ultimate victory.
 On 29 May 2020, Buttler was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Buttler was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Buttler was named in England's thirteen-man squad for the first Test match of the series.
 Buttler was England's stand out batsman of the summer, averaging 52 whilst notching up 2 half centuries, the latter a series winning 75 in the fourth innings at Old Trafford alongside Chris Woakes from almost certain defeat.
 It was later defined a career saving innings.
-In the final test of the summer at The Rose Bowl, Southampton, Buttler struck a second test century, 152 off 311 deliveries, in a record partnership with teammate Zac Crawley.
+In the final test of the summer at The Rose Bowl, Southampton, Buttler struck a second test century, 152 off 311 deliveries, in a record partnership with teammate Zak Crawley.
 It was described as a mature and coming-of-age innings.
 Despite Buttler's strong summer with the bat, his wicketkeeping was brought under heavy criticism as he dropped several key chances in both series.
 In September Buttler was named in the England squad for the upcoming Australia ODI and T20 series.
 Despite a lean ODI series, Buttler scored 43 and a match winning 77* in the first two matches before being rested for the final match.
 Buttler's year ended with a 3 match T20 visit to South Africa.
 In the final match of the series Buttler was part of a match-winning and record-breaking second-wicket partnership with teammate Dawid Malan, scoring 67* himself.